 Meat and fish

-- Raw or undercooked meat, including cured meat for example parma ham (prosciutto) and salami.
-These can carry bacteria that cause foodborne illnesses.
-Meat should be cooked thoroughly with no pink meat or blood left.
-You should also avoid contact of raw meat with foods that are eaten raw, such as vegetables.
+- Raw or undercooked meat, including cured uncooked meats for example parma ham (prosciutto) and salami.
+These can carry bacteria that cause foodborne illnesses and parasites which on rare occasions can cause an infection called toxoplasmosis.
+Meat should be cooked thoroughly with no pink meat or blood left (rare meat).
+However, cold cooked meats like turkey, ham and chicken are safe to eat.

 - Liver contains very high levels of vitamin A, which can harm your baby.